open-xml-templating/docxtemplater/README.md

-**29th January 2021 : A security vulnerability has been found in "angular-expressions" that could affect you if you use the angular-parser feature.
-You should upgrade the angular-parser to 1.1.2.
+**29th January 2021 : A security vulnerability has been found in the npm package : "angular-expressions" that could affect you if you use the angular-parser feature.
+You should upgrade the angular-expressions package to 1.1.2.
 See https://github.com/open-xml-templating/docxtemplater/issues/589 for more details.**

 # docxtemplater